takumiadachi/my_node_setup/README.md

-# My Node setup
+# Finance Flat File Conversion

-This is a template for getting started on development in node env.
+This project is to streamline converting flat files to something workable for the finance department

 ## Scratchpad
 ```